ToschesMA/Salamander-telencephalon/Adult dataset/readme.md

-**adult_all-cells_dataset.Rmd** is the Markdown that contains the code for building the Seurat objects generated from raw alignment.
+**adult_all-cells_dataset.Rmd** is the Markdown that contains the code for building the Seurat objects directly from count matrices.

-**cleaning_SVM.Rmd** is the Markdown that contains the code for implementing SVM and removing low-quality cells from the datset.
+**cleaning_SVM.Rmd** is the Markdown that contains the code for implementing SVM (support vector machine) to remove low-quality cells from the datset.

-**adult_neuronal_dataset.Rmd** is the Markdown that contains only neuronal cells from the entire scRNA-Seq.
+**adult_neuronal_dataset.Rmd** is the Markdown that includes the analysis of neuronal cells only.